-Affective domain (Attitudes and values) Create an environment for learners to do exercises on positive and negative personal and peer values.
-Provide a framework for a written analysis of attitudes, values and behaviour .
-Structure opportunities for role play requiring recognition of differing values and behaviour.
-Join with learners groups to discuss different values and beliefs especially those related to learning styles and interpersonal relationships.
-Listen to others and pay attention to any guidance and advice given by mentors.
-Reflect on how personal Affective domain (Attitudes and values) Create a valid and reliable assessment tool for use in determining positive attitude demonstration.
+Affective domain - Create an environment - Respond willingly and (Attitudes and values) for learners to do exercises on positive and negative personal and peer values. - Provide a framework for a written analysis of attitudes, values and behaviour . - Structure opportunities for role play requiring recognition of differing values and behaviour. - Join with learners groups to discuss different values and beliefs especially those related to learning styles and interpersonal relationships. positively when asked or directed to do something. - Comply with given expectations by attending or reacting to stimuli in an agreeable manner. - Display behaviour consistent with attitudes and behaviour that is acceptable in different situations. - Listen to others and pay attention to any guidance and advice given by mentors. - Reflect on how personal values promote or inhibit their ability to learn better and to fit in society.
+Affective domain (Attitudes and values) Create a valid and reliable assessment tool for use in determining positive attitude demonstration.
 Identifying role models in the school system and in the community and listing the qualities they admire.